offconvex/offconvex.github.io/_posts/2020-11-xx-reg_dl_not_norm.md

 In this case there is *no explicit regularization*, and the kind of solution GD will converge to is determined implicitly by the parameterization.
 The degenerate case $L = 1$ is obviously uninteresting (nothing is learned in the unobserved locations), but what happens when depth is added ($L \geq 2$)?

-In their [NeurIPS 2017 paper](https://papers.nips.cc/paper/2017/file/58191d2a914c6dae66371c9dcdc91b41-Paper.pdf), Gunasekar et al. showed empirically that with with depth $L = 2$, if GD is run with small learning rate starting from near-zero initialization, then the implicit regularization in matrix factorization tends to produce low-rank solutions (yielding good generalization under the standard assumption of $M$ having low rank).
+In their [NeurIPS 2017 paper](https://papers.nips.cc/paper/2017/file/58191d2a914c6dae66371c9dcdc91b41-Paper.pdf), Gunasekar et al. showed empirically that with depth $L = 2$, if GD is run with small learning rate starting from near-zero initialization, then the implicit regularization in matrix factorization tends to produce low-rank solutions (yielding good generalization under the standard assumption of $M$ having low rank).
 They conjectured that behind the scenes, what takes place is the classic nuclear norm minimization algorithm:

 > **Conjecture 1 ([Gunasekar et al. 2017](https://papers.nips.cc/paper/7195-implicit-regularization-in-matrix-factorization.pdf); informally stated):**